Skip to main content

 • Heat exhaustion: heavy sweating, headache, dizziness, nausea, fast heart rate, weakness, cool clammy skin.
 The body is losing the fight against the heat but can still cool itself.
 Treatment is shade, fluids, removing extra clothing, cool cloth, and rest.
 Most heat exhaustion clears in 30 to 60 minutes if treated.

 • Heat stroke: body temperature 103°F or higher, confusion or altered mental status, hot dry skin (sweating may stop), fast strong pulse, seizures.
 This is a 911 call.
 Body temperature can rise to 106°F or higher within 10 to 15 minutes once heat stroke begins.
-Move to shade, cool with cold water or ice (especially on neck, armpits, groin), and get emergency care.
+Move to shade, cool with cold water or ice (particularly on neck, armpits, groin), and get emergency care.

 The hydration target for typical shore activity: